-- In The Lost Redeemer, Nahlia finds out that her father deserted the Templar Order (the very faction that's currently hunting her.)
+- The Lost Redeemer: Nahlia finds out that her father deserted the Templar Order (the very faction that's currently hunting her.)

-- In The Dark Profit Saga Jynn is the son of the infamous necromancer Detarr Ur'Mayan, and he's been trying to put it past him since his father's death at the hands of the kingdom's greatest hero.
+- The Dark Profit Saga: Jynn is the son of the infamous necromancer Detarr Ur'Mayan, and he's been living under an alias since his father's death.
 In the first book, the Temple of Al'Matra uses his parentage to blackmail him into joining their "Seventh Hero" quest, but the rest of the party figures it out when they run into a liche who recognizes him (hence the second book's title, Son of a Liche).

-- In Arrested Development, the Bluth family patriarch, George Sr., committed a host of financial crimes as the head of the Bluth Company, and also somehow blundered his way into committing treason when he built houses in Iraq during the sanctions, when American businesses were forbidden from operating in Iraq.
+- Arrested Development: The Bluth family patriarch, George Sr., committed a host of financial crimes as the head of the Bluth Company, and also somehow blundered his way into committing treason when he built houses in Iraq during the sanctions when American businesses were forbidden from operating in Iraq.
 His kids spend much of the series having to live down their family's terrible reputation.
 However, matriarch Lucille was actually the mastermind behind the crimes, and used George Sr. as a puppet to carry out the dirty work.

-- In Baldur's Gate, neither parent of Gorion's Ward is someone you'd want for parents.
+- Baldur's Gate: Neither parent of Gorion's Ward is someone you'd want for parents.
 Your father is Bhaal, the dead God of Murder, and your mother was a priestess dedicated to him and just as willing to sacrifice you for his will.
 The first game is all about learning this fact while the second is trying to bear with your lineage.

-- In Fire Emblem: Three Houses, Lonato, rebels against the Church of Seiros, leaving his adoptive son Ashe devastated and confused.
+- Fire Emblem: Three Houses: Lonato rebels against the Church of Seiros, leaving his adoptive son Ashe devastated and confused.

-- John Marston from Red Dead Redemption was a gun-slinging outlaw in the Wild West who ran with the Van Der Linde gang (as seen in Red Dead Redemption II).
+- Red Dead Redemption: John Marston was a gun-slinging outlaw in the Wild West who ran with the Van Der Linde gang (as seen in Red Dead Redemption 2).
 Unfortunately, he is also a father to Jack Marston, which makes it hard for John to be a good father due to having the law (and his past) creep up on him a lot.
 Eventually, his criminal life is what caused his death.

-- In the Adventure Time episode "Escape From the Citadel", Finn's father is finally revealed!
+- Adventure Time: In "Escape From the Citadel", Finn's father is finally revealed!
 Although, he's not very nice and heroic like his son; instead, he's an unscrupulous, irreverent, and selfish cosmic criminal who was arrested for reasons unknown and got thrown in the Citadel, a space version of The Alcatraz full of dangerous criminals wanted across the universe!

-- In American Dad!, Stan Smith's father, Jack, is a master thief and was known to never get busted.
+- American Dad!: Stan Smith's father, Jack, is a master thief and was known to never get busted.

-- In Final Space, protagonist Gary Goodspeed's mother, Sheryl Goodspeed, is a criminal who is under death sentence.
-On the other hand, his father gave his life to close the rift to final space.
+- Final Space: Gary Goodspeed's mother, Sheryl Goodspeed, is a criminal who is under death sentence.
+On the other hand, his father gave his life to close the rift to Final Space.
 What did a man so heroic see in a woman so notorious?